Red Siam Aglaonema Care: Keeping the Red Color Vivid

 Highly susceptible to rot if overwatered, leading to yellowing, mushy stems.

-Easy Colorful Houseplants
+Easy Colorful Houseplant Comparison

 | Plant | Color | Care Difficulty |